fsprojects/FSharpPlus/README.md

  - Have a look at the [sample files](https://github.com/gmpl/FsControl/blob/master/FsControl.Core/Samples/) adjust the path of the binaries and run the .fsx scripts.
  - Before creating your own library of generic functions be aware that [FsControl.Operators](https://github.com/gmpl/FsControl/blob/master/FsControl.Core/Operators.fs) is a lightweight module with some operators and functions used mainly to test the project.
 Also take the time to visit [F#+](https://github.com/gmpl/FSharpPlus) which is a library which re-export all those functions but apart from that provides more derived operators, builders and other interesting stuff.
  - In the rare case that you are not interested in the generic stuff but want to re-use specific implementations many methods in FsControl are defined as extension methods and some have a C# friendly signature.
- - Keep reading the doc
+ - Keep reading the doc.

 How does it works
 -----------------